sandking-number1/humble-bank/README.md

 npm start
 ```

-4. Start client server in the server folder in the root folder
+4. Start client in the root folder

 ```
 expo start